Winterizing Instructions for In Ground Pools

 Step 5

 Clean the filter, skimmer, and pump basket.
-Remove all unused chlorine product from Chlorinator.
+Remove all unused chlorine product from chlorinator.
 Cartridge filter elements and D.E. grids should be cleaned and stored.
 If you have a sand filter, backwash it.

 Step 6